 How to make Garlic Shrimp Tacos

-Cut off the chilies' stems, wipe them clean with a damp paper towel, and slice them in half lengthwise.
+First, Cut off the chilies' stems, wipe them clean with a damp paper towel, and slice them in half lengthwise.
 Remove the seeds and chop into small, even pieces.
 Set aside.

+Heat a large skillet over medium heat.
 Add the butter and let it melt completely, then pour in the olive oil and stir to combine.

 Add the minced garlic and sauté for about 1 minute, stirring often so it doesn’t burn.